No. 2 Auburn routs Georgia 83-60 with 6 in double figures

 - Oops!Something went wrong.Please try again later.

 AUBURN, Ala.
+(AP) Streaking Auburn didn't let up even with its highest ranking in more than two decades and a bigger game looming.

-(AP) — Walker Kessler had 15 points and six blocked shots to lead a half-dozen scorers in double figures for No. 2 Auburn in an 83-60 rout of Georgia on Wednesday night.
+Walker Kessler had 15 points and six blocked shots to lead a half-dozen scorers in double figures for No. 2 Auburn in an 83-60 rout of Georgia on Wednesday night.
+Next up: No. 12 Kentucky on Saturday.

+''We didn't talk about Kentucky at all coming into this game,'' point guard Wendell Green Jr. said. ''We always want to respect our opponent no matter what their record is, and that's what we did tonight.''

 The Tigers (17-1, 6-0 Southeastern Conference) built a 25-point lead by halftime and coasted to their 14th consecutive win, tied with Davidson for the nation's longest current streak.
-It's their best SEC start in 63 years.
+It's their best SEC start in 63 years after flirting with the program's first No. 1 ranking.

-Jaylin Williams scored 13 points, while Georgia transfer KD Johnson, Wendell Green Jr. and Jabari Smith all finished with 12.
+Jaylin Williams scored 13 points, while Georgia transfer K.D.
+Johnson, Green and Jabari Smith all finished with 12.
 Allen Flanigan added 10 for the Tigers.

+Auburn coach Bruce Pearl said the Tigers played ''pretty well'' in the first half.

+''You know, we got outplayed in the second half,'' Pearl said. ''Georgia played hard the whole time, as you knew they would, but we did what we needed to do.''

-Green had nine assists and four steals against the Bulldogs (5-13, 0-5), the only SEC team without a league win.
+Green had 11 assists and four steals against the Bulldogs (5-13, 0-5), the only SEC team without a league win.

+''Wendell did such a special job getting the ball to the right people at the right time,'' Pearl said. ''Wendell was having fun out there, which I love to see.''

 Christian Wright led Georgia with 16 points, going 8 of 9 from the free-throw line.
 Noah Baummann and Braelen Bridges scored 11 apiece.